j4ckofalltrades/j4ckofalltrades/content/posts/hacktoberfest-2020.md

 who are passionate about code and giving back to the community.

-Even with all the drama that surrounded this past year's iteration I'd say this was a positive experience overall and I look forward to joining this year's iteration.
+Even with all the drama that surrounded this past year's iteration I'd say this was a positive experience overall, and I look forward to joining this year's iteration.

 Here are some of the projects I found interesting and contributed to (and still